 3. Pickle Ice Cream with Crunchy Peanut Butter Topping

-You can imagine this ice cream tastes pretty wild.
+You can imagine this little bit savory and little bit sweet ice cream tastes pretty wild.